taliyahwebb/curses/README.md

 # Usage
 ## Runtime Dependencies
+### Web renderer
+**On Windows, Edge WebView2 is required to render the app**.
+This is done to make the app smaller on disk.

+If you're not running an old Windows version and didn't accidentally remove it trying to debloat your computer, **it should already be installed**.
+Otherwise, you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download).

+### Whisper STT
 If you want to use the Whisper STT module you will need a Vulkan ready graphics driver installed.

 - NixOS: if you are using a recent NixOS version and have a graphical user environment enabled, it will likely ✨just work✨ if your hardware supports Vulkan.